2DegreesInvesting/ds.testing/README.md

 > implementation. –
 > <https://mastering-shiny.org/scaling-testing.html#philosophy>

-This meetup covers Test Driven Development, a style of development where you write the test before you write the code.
+This meetup covers test driven development, a style of development where you write the test before you write the code.

 Objectives:

--   Live code `load_file()` from scratch using test-driven development.
+-   Live code `load_file()` from scratch using test driven development.

 ### Next